rgb-archive/spec/01-OpenSeals.md

-Since fvi is used with the data that are less than 2^23 (like transaction output numbers, `vouts`, or number of seals within a single proof), values of `0x7F` and `0xFF` in the first byte has a special meaning: instead of representing following 64-bit integer (like `0xFF` first byte does in bitcoin variable integer), it is reserved to function as a "flagged data separator": it is not followed by any integer value and has contectual meaning which can be used depending on the protocol.
+Since fvi is used with the data that are less than 2^23 (like transaction output numbers, `vouts`, or number of seals within a single proof), values of `0x7F` and `0xFF` in the first byte has a special meaning: instead of representing following 64-bit integer (like `0xFF` first byte does in bitcoin variable integer), it is reserved to function as a "flagged data separator": it is not followed by any integer value and has contextual meaning which can be used depending on the protocol.

 ```